ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/rude-health-christmas-bundle-giveaway.markdown

 section1-content: "<p>At Rude Health, they make their food out of great things and\
   \ don’t add anything fake or artificial.
 In 2005, Nick and Camilla Barnard set out\
   \ to create the world’s most enjoyable muesli.
 As well as being face-meltingly delicious,\
-  \ this Ultimate Muesli turned out to be incredibly good for you.Twelve years later,\
+  \ this Ultimate Muesli turned out to be incredibly good for you.</p>\n<p>Twelve\
-  \ it’s still blowing people’s pyjamas off, and it’s been joined by a huge range\
+  \ years later, it’s still blowing people’s pyjamas off, and it’s been joined by\
-  \ of Rude Health cereals, snacks and drinks made using the best of the best ingredients.</p>\n"
+  \ a huge range of Rude Health cereals, snacks and drinks made using the best of\
+  \ the best ingredients.</p>\n"
 section2-content: "<p>Christmas has come early.
 We’ve got a spread that will have\
   \ Father Christmas quivering in his boots.
 Think 15 (mostly) edible items that will\
   \ butter up the in-laws in no time.Clear some space on the kitchen table for this\